 All five labs are located in the Sheffield Sterling Strathcona Hall on Yale’s campus at 1 Prospect Street, New Haven, CT 06511.
 Please see our directions section for more details.

 Children can always stop at any point and still receive prizes for their participation.
 Likewise if your baby gets fussy we will stop the study.
 We always want experiences in our labs to be fun and comfortable!

 For parents of infants, you will remain with your child for the duration of the appointment.
 For older children, you will be able to watch the whole session either in person or via video feed.

 We will match your availability with times that an experimenter is available but will always try and work around your schedule as much as possible.
 The only thing we encourage is you choose times when your child would not normally be hungry or need a nap.

 All the labs have free parking available for parents.
 Either at a nearby parking lot or at a reserved parking meter on the street outside of our lab.
-We will send you more detailed instructions before your appointment.
+Please see our directions section on the top menu for more details.